Department of Anthropology

-We encourage our undergraduate students to take advantage of Purdue’s new incentives to attend study abroad programs.
-We offer two that are organized by our own faculty (one in Brazil with Dr. Laura Zanotti and one in Peru developed by Dr. Kevin Vaughn).
-In addition, there are many opportunities to spend a semester or year abroad at a cooperating university whose credits will transfer to your degree at Purdue.
+We encourage our undergraduate students to take advantage of Purdue’s incentives to attend study abroad programs.
+Within our department, we offer one in Brazil with Dr. Laura Zanotti and one in Peru developed by Dr. Kevin Vaughn).
+In addition, there are many opportunities to spend a semester or year abroad at a cooperating university whose credits will transfer to your Purdue degree.
 Visit the International Programs office in Young Hall to learn more about them!
 Our website offers links to and information about many summer field projects offered by other universities as well.

 Our department provides bachelor’s, master’s and doctoral degrees, and our graduates are pursuing a broad spectrum of careers.

 Our research—by faculty, grad students, and undergrads—covers a wide range of topics, including archaeology, bioarchaeology, and ancient societies; ethnography, world cultures, popular culture, and human diversity; human and primate biology, ecology, adaptation, and evolution; social change and project planning in health, development, technology, and the environment; and language, communication, and symbols.
 Our faculty members pursue research projects in Africa, Asia, Europe, and North and South America, and they have an excellent record in grants, publications, and applications of their research to address real world problems.

 Our department welcomes visitors to our campus, whether you are alumni, prospective students, or interested members of the public.
 You are welcome to attend our public departmental events.
 If you have questions or want to schedule a visit to the Anthropology Department, contact me or our staff at firstname.lastname@example.org